How to spot a solar cowboy company

 Government rebate incentives have contributed significantly to the growth of the solar and home battery industries.
 But they have also attracted dishonest businesspeople who promise deals that are too good to be true.

 To close sales, these businesses frequently rely on aggressive sales techniques, phone centres, and door-to-door knocking teams.
-They frequently fall short in terms of quality and service, and their lengthy warranties are unreliable.
+They frequently fall short on quality and service, and their lengthy warranties are unreliable.

-Therefore, it's crucial to be aware of door-to-door salespeople, hard sell and high-pressure sales, and overpromised savings in order to avoid falling for a solar cowboy or a dubious deal.
-It's usually true if something looks too good to be true.
+Therefore, it's crucial to be aware of door-to-door salespeople, hard sell and high-pressure sales, and overpromised savings to avoid falling for a solar cowboy or a dubious deal.
 Before signing anything, it's critical to conduct your research and understand your legal rights as a customer.

 Beware of the Solar Cowboys